lissine0/Monal-wiki/Code-style.md

     case 1:
         break;
     default:
-        unreachable(); // if the default case should never occur - MLDefinitions.h }
+        unreachable(); // if the default case should never occur - MLConstants.h }
 ```